-Lou Romano, the production designer of The Incredibles, made 8 original paintings of the colour script on gouache before he decided to do the rest of the colour script on Photoshop.
+Lou Romano, the production designer of The Incredibles, made 8 original paintings of the color script on gouache before he decided to do the rest of the color script on Photoshop.
 These individual pieces of art were just breathtaking in person.
 This picture just doesn’t do them justice.

 We got to see lots of amazing concept art of potential Edna E. Mode looks including a flipped hairdo and even odder wardrobe choices.
 But this picture blew me away.
 How about this possible Edna artwork?
 Could you imagine her as a mad scientist?
 Nope, me neither.

 Obviously, this rare look inside Pixar Living Archives is only the tip of the iceberg of treasures that lie within these walls.
 I love that I got to sneak in one last question before we left.
 So what would be the most valued piece of Pixar history stored here?
 If the building were burning, what would lead archivist Christine Freeman take with her?
 Ralph Eggleston’s original colour scripts of Toy Story.
 No question.